osrf/uctf/doc/run_example/readme.md

 # Run the example

-After setting up your system running the example will make sure everything works as expected.
+After setting up your system running the greedy shooter will make sure everything works as expected.

+**TODO this example does not yet work with the greedy shooter**

 ## Environment setup